skylarweaver/front-end-afa/src/pages/about-afa.md

     achieve our mission through three main program areas: support, awareness, and research.

-    Our **support** program will consist of hosting support group events

-    throughout North, Central, and South America.
+    <b>Support.</b> We host support group events throughout North America, Central America, and South America.

-    Our **awareness** program aims to educate the public about Alopecia through social media, press, word of

-    mouth, and speaking engagements.
+    <b>Awareness.</b> We educate the public about Alopecia through social media, press, word of mouth, and speaking engagements.

-    For our **research** efforts, we will partner with the existing 501(c)(3)

-    nonprofit organization NAAF to sponsor their existing Alopecia Research

-    Development Program.
+    <b>Research.</b> We contribute a portion of the funds we raise to the National Alopecia Areata Foundation, an existing 501(c)(3) nonprofit dedicated to discovering a cure for Alopecia.

-    In the future, we hope to sponsor adventures for other people afflicted by

-    Alopecia so they can regain confidence through travel and adventure.
+    In the future, we hope to sponsor adventures for other people afflicted by Alopecia so they can regain confidence through travel and adventure.
   heading1: Adventures for Alopecia
 section2: